Graduate students in literature must complete 30 credit hours as follows, while maintaining a 3.0 GPA:

 For information on recent and upcoming graduate courses, visit our course descriptions page.

 Our program is renowned for its collaborative atmosphere, in which faculty help students explore professional goals and intellectual interests.
 Perhaps more than any other major, English provides an amazing variety of career paths and opportunities.
 Our MA graduates pursue careers in education, law, journalism, social media, advertising, public relations, cultural institutions, film and theater, community advocacy, the non-profit sector, web development and design, and entertainment.
+On our career page, you can read recent studies which show that English majors are successful and desirable in the current job market.

 Being in our program means working with great faculty mentors who are interested in your ideas and happy to help you enter the field as a junior scholar.
 Many program graduates are now pursuing doctoral degrees in English at leading US and international universities.
 We have a high doctoral placement record, and most successful applicants receive full funding.